 - Discussions about brand impersonation, theft, scams, and other targeted risks on unindexed websites

 - Content indicating intent to cause physical harm to a company or a location near its physical assets

 - Social media and deep websites circulating disinformation about a company

 Image of a company’s security camera layout leaked on social media by a former employee.
 This is an example of information that can easily migrate over to dark web sources where adversaries more explicitly plan a target’s entry points and vulnerabilities.

 Critical threat intelligence sources are also turning over more frequently with law enforcement takedowns or tightened content policies on social media.
 This breeds a number of obscure platforms that might not be offered through most commercial security solutions when they matter most—but may host relevant information in the event of a targeted enterprise threat.

 Data Diversity Is Crucial

 These risks necessitate data variety in a corporate security team’s toolkit.
 There are relatively few digital risk protection solutions currently on the market, and many of them specialize only in social media or dark web monitoring, but not both.

 Incorporating a handful of complementary tools rather than a “one-size-fits-all” solution is a best practice for corporate security.
 However, reconciling too many specialized tools or searching networks manually is clunky and risks overlooking critical data on more inconspicuous sources.

 Because less-regulated data sources tend to come and go quickly, corporate security teams also require vendors that prioritize adding obscure new data feeds to their platforms.

 The Echosec Systems Platform is a powerful social, deep, and dark web search engine.
 Users can easily pivot between feeds to leverage security investigations and glean more insights than these sources would have in isolation.
-The Platform also enables users to locate and contextualize physical and digital security risks faster with machine learning features and an asset monitoring system, which automatically detect and score actionable risks.
+The Platform also enables users to locate and contextualize physical and digital security risks faster with machine learning features and an asset monitoring system, which automatically detects and scores actionable risks.
 This makes for an ideal threat intelligence solution alongside more technical data feeds, managed takedown services, and other tools in a corporate security suite.